 Grades TK-2 use a comprehensive literacy program called SuperKids.
 The program's explicit, systematic phonics-based instruction includes stories with engaging characters and follows Common Core Standards.
 Struggling readers are identified and tested in Kindergarten and 1st grade and referred to our Resource Program for extra help as needed.

-Grades 3 - 5 Language Arts instruction is based on SRA's Imagine It!, which encompasses reading, phonics, English grammar and spelling.
+Grades 3 - 5 use Benchmark Advance by Benchmark Education for Language Arts instruction, which encompasses reading, phonics, English grammar, writing and spelling.
 The integrated approach helps students become logical thinkers, proficient readers, confident speakers, writers and careful listeners.
-Non-fiction textbook selections are aligned with grade level state standards for Science and Social Studies.
-Teachers supplement the textbook with award-winning children's books and a variety of projects to address multiple learning styles.
+All teachers supplement the textbook with award-winning children's books and a variety of projects to address multiple learning styles.

 As part of our STEM focus, math instruction is based on Common Core Standards.
 All grades are taught from the Pearson textbook series, ensuring continuity as learning progresses.
 Students in grades 5 - 8 are instructed in leveled groups, enabling more one-to-one teacher/pupil interaction.
 Gifted students may place into advanced math groups in grades 7 and 8.
 Graduates of these advanced groups usually qualify for 10th grade math upon entering high school.

 Children of all faiths are welcome at Our Lady of Mount Carmel School.
 All students are expected to participate in religious studies, daily prayer experiences, and monthly school liturgical celebrations and students in grades 2-8 attend Mass weekly.
 Religion instruction includes social-emotional learning topics on respecting all living things, multi-sensory projects and group activities.
-The K-5 curriculum is RCL Benziger's Faith First; grades 6 - 8 use the Loyola Press Series Christ Our Life.
+Kindergarten teaches students that they are each special in the eyes of Gog.
+The 1-5 curriculum is RCL Benziger's Be My Disciple; grades 6 - 8 use the Loyola Press Series Blest Are We.
 In grades 5 and 6, developmentally appropriate content about puberty and human sexuality are covered in a respectful way designed to complement what parents are teaching their children at home.

 We are proud of our STEM focus and will implement new curriculum this year with a dedicated 6-8 Science teacher who brings an engineering background to her teaching.
 The K-5 curriculum is the Nancy Larson Science Series, which is aligned with Next generation Science Standards as well as California State Standards.
-Grades 6-8 engage in scientific inquiry with StemScopes, an online program.
+Grades 6-8 engage in scientific inquiry with two online curriculum programs: TCI: Bring Science Alive and BSCS Science Learning .
 A fully equipped science lab was built 15 years ago on campus, enabling students to conduct investigations in a smaller group setting.

 Social Studies instruction follows California and National Standards, exposing children to gradually more complex concepts about the world, it's people and institutions.
 Social Sciences include history, geography, civics, economics and culture.
-Scott-Foresman's History-Social Science for California engages K-5 students using text, digital content games and group activities.
-A dedicated Social Studies teacher bases 6-8 curriculum on content from McDougal-Littel and Pearson publishers.
+The award winning Studies Weekly engages K-5 students using consumable text, digital content games and group activities.
+A dedicated Social Studies teacher bases 6-8 curriculum on content from McDougal-Littell and Pearson publishers.
 Group activities, stories and research-based instruction help students discover the past.